 Are the Chee Dale stepping stones dog friendly?

-Chee Dale stepping stones are good for Dogs as long as they are kept on a lead.
-They’ll probably enjoy the river with lots of spots to cool off in.
+Chee Dale Stepping Stones are great for dogs as long as they are kept on a lead.
+They’ll likely enjoy the river, with many spots to cool off.

-If you’re looking to stay over, view our article on the best dog friendly hotels in the Peak District.
+If you’re looking to stay overnight, check out our article on the best dog-friendly hotels in the Peak District.

 What is the postcode for Cheedale Stepping Stones?